starshaquinte/starshaquinte.github.io/README.md

 <p>&#8226; Portfolio Site</P>

 <h3>Space Station</h3>
-<p>This page is an example of me using html and css to create a website for space travel.
+<p>This web page is an example of me using html and css to create a website for space travel.
 The video features me navigating the webpage and using the funtional buttons for the gallery and reservation form.</p>